chinamike65/hugo-tuolesi/content/book2/book2en.md

 Seeing good things with the eyes, hearing good music with the ears, smelling good fragrances with the nose, tasting good tastes with the tongue, etc., are all offered to the Guru Triple Gem in the heart.

-Eating a meal to make offerings to the Three Jewels, and taking a bath can also bathe the Buddha in your heart, all of which can increase blessings.
+Eating a meal to make offerings to the Three Jewels of Refuge, and taking a bath can also bathe the Buddha in your heart, all of which can increase blessings.

 5. The merits of taking refuge

-Not falling into the three evil paths, eliminating karmic obstacles, accumulating blessings, obtaining the blessings of the Three Jewels, exorcising demons, not being obstructed by foreign magic, and able to break through obstacles.
+Not falling into the three evil paths, eliminating karmic obstacles, accumulating blessings, obtaining the blessings of the Three Jewels of Refuge, exorcising demons, not being obstructed by foreign magic, and able to break through obstacles.

 6. Refuge School